nl83457/sql_project_applestore/README.md

 ```
 ![image](https://github.com/nl83457/sql_project_applestore/assets/143477919/0aa472fb-4344-4ed4-9aee-d10f757c2853)

-We would then find out that the longer the description, the more likely the app is highly rated.
+The longer the description, the more likely the app is highly rated, hence we would propose that our stakeholders should provide **more detailed descriptions** for their app when it hits the market.

 Lastly, we might want to find out the top rated app of each app genre, to gain specific insight on what kind of apps in particular are popular, using the RANK() function across prime_genre and obtaining the names of apps with rank=1 in their respective genres.